laila-chammaa/lailachammaa/README.md

 Implemented dynamic pages, user logins, sessions, and cookies.

-Used web templating with Jinja and inheritance with python to removed repeated html code between pages.
+Used web templating with Jinja and inheritance with python to remove repeated html code between pages.

 Deployed as a Docker container on Heroku.